tester-manjunath/git-learnings/README.md

-this is git learning.
+This is git learning.
 Welcome to Git